khaors/geocompr/main.md

 Only 7 out of 68 possible types of simple feature are currently used in the vast majority of GIS operations (Figure \@ref(fig:sf-ogc)).
 The R package **sf** [@R-sf] fully supports all of these (including plotting methods etc.).^[ The full OGC standard includes rather exotic geometry types including 'surface' and 'curve' geometry types, which currently have limited application in real world applications.
-All 68 types can be represented in R, although (at the time of writing) all methods, such as plotting, are only supported for the 7 types that are used.
+All 68 types can be represented with the **sf** package, although (at the time of writing) all methods, such as plotting, are only supported for the 7 types described in this chapter.
 ]

 <div class="figure" style="text-align: center">